Natrona County Arrest Log (4/11/23 – 4/12/23)

 Here is the list of arrested people and their charges as reflected in the logs:

-- Thomas Willson, 54 — Failure to comply, Failure to appear X2
+- Thomas Willson, 54 — Fail to comply, Fail to appear x2

 - Michael Seivewright, 59— Criminal warrant x2